Download This NTSE Notification. Downloading Link Given At Last

 |Paper I- MAT||49||19.6 (40%)||17.15 (35%)|

 |Paper II- Language Test (English)||50||20 (40%)||17.15 (35%)|

 |Paper II- Language Test (Hindi)||50||20(40%)||17.15 (35%)|

 |Total Marks||145||58 (40%)||50.75 (35%)|

 Category-Wise Expected NTSE Cut off 2016

 NTSE Scholarship Details

-After the final selection of the students for the NTSE Scholarships, NCERT awards 1000 students every year at different stage of his education.
+After the final selection of the students for the NTSE Scholarships, NCERT awards about 2000 students every year at different stage of his education.
 The NTSE Scholarship of successful students is as below.